0JK0/Projects/README.md

 - Learn and incorporate new technologies and programming languages.

 ## Contact
-If you have any questions or suggestions do not feel free to reach out to me:
+If you have any questions or suggestions do not feel free to reach out to me, Thanks <3 :
 - Email:
 - LinkedIn: [None](https://www.linkedin.com/in/yourusername/)
 - GitHub: [0JK0](https://github.com/0JK0)